-The Commissioner has this month issued two notices of intention to fine in respect of some high profile data breaches that were notified after GDPR came into effect.
+The Commissioner has this week issued two notices of intention to fine in respect of some high profile data breaches which were notified after GDPR came into effect.
 The data controllers receiving these notices have been given time to make representations to the Commissioner, who will consider these before making a final decision.

 Both BA and Marriott have cooperated with the Commissioner and made improvements to their security arrangements since the incidents.
 In both cases the Commissioner acted as “lead supervisory authority” under GDPR for other EU Member States’ data protection authorities.